 "Today, I have a requirement for 104 large surface combatants in the force structure assessment; [and] I have [a requirement for] 52 small surface combatants," said Surface Warfare Director Rear Adm.
 Ronald Boxall.
 "That's a little upside down.
-Should I push multiple facilities in the Puget Sound area and in Portland, OR.
-Vigor's work for the Navy in recent years has centered on the overhaul and repair of existing Navy ships, although it also builds ships for other customers.
+Should I push out here and have more small platforms?
+I think the future fleet architecture study has intimated 'yes,' and our war gaming shows there is value in that."43 the upcoming construction and fielding of the [FFG(X)] frigate, which [Vice Admiral Bill Merz, the deputy chief of naval operations for warfare systems] said is surpassing expectations already in terms of the lethality that industry can put into a small combatant.

-&lt;sup>38 For more on PRO bidding, see Statement of Ronald O'Rourke, Specialist in Naval Affairs, Congressional Research Service, before the House Armed Services Committee on Case Studies in DOD Acquisition: Finding What Works, June 24, 2014, p.
+42 For more on PRO bidding, see Statement of Ronald O'Rourke, Specialist in Naval Affairs, Congressional Research Service, before the House Armed Services Committee on Case Studies in DOD Acquisition: Finding What Works, June 24, 2014, p.
 7.